grittybobby/100-days-of-code/log.md

 DAY 8
 Friday, May 9 2017
 Started getting into jQuery.
 It is really powerful.
 I lot to remember.
 I have to take notes and periodically read them over.
 Really enjoying this.
 Game 4 tonight.
 Looks like a sweep.

+DAY 9
+Saturday, May 10 2017
+Learn more jQuery.
+Got up to the Simon Game.
+Will start it in the morning.
+Took good notes.
+Also start the web dev bootcamp by Colt Steele on Udemy.
+I think this is a good move because I am listening to someone talk instead of reading as I do on fCC.
+Thinking of also starting to read the JS book by Simpson I have on Play Books.
+Empploying different learning methods at same time.
+Cavs won.
+Game 5 Monday.
+Kyrie went for 41.